alienchow/alienchow.github.io/content/post/ai_takeaways_mar_2026/index.md

 ## Hot Take 3: Output Has Won the Output-vs-Resiliency Mindshare, For Now

-Outcomes are valued now, not the process.
-The destination (AI workflows must be in everything) has already been decided, the method of execution does not matter.
+Outputs are valued now, not the process.
+The outcome (AI workflows must be in everything) has already been decided, the method of execution does not matter.
 If the outcome is not delivered, blame the process and blame the skill.

 Vibe coded software leading to [more security vulnerabilities](https://escape.tech/blog/methodology-how-we-discovered-vulnerabilities-apps-built-with-vibe-coding/)?
 It's the engineer's fault for not putting in proper guardrails.
 Coding agents inventing new specifications not documented in SPEC.md or AGENTS.md?
 It's the engineer's fault for not writing better MD files.
 Agents going rogue and executing tasks it's not supposed to?
 It's the engineer's fault for not keeping a negative constraint MD file which may as well be asking to prove a negative.

 When an AI integration project works out, the value of AI is vindicated.
 If the project fails to deliver, engineers have an AI skill issue.
 It is always the engineers' fault for not rethinking their SDLC workflows to rein in the hallucinations.
 Surely they must have been shoehorning AI into everyday tasks and not reinventing Agentic Experience (AX™).
 Adapt or get left behind.
 May the best context engineer win.

-Or maybe, the DevEx of agentic coding just sucks.
-Don't get me wrong.
+> **Or maybe, the DevEx of agentic coding just sucks.**

 I, too, enjoy slopping away on Claude Code making nifty little apps that convert my file formats and parse my bank statements.
 But trying to go beyond a small scope quickly reduces the process into a painful juggling of Markdown files and anger management.

 1. I enjoy writing documentation, but writing transient Markdown files is pure agony.
 2. Swearing at an agent just pollutes the context so I can't even be afforded some catharsis.